 Blokarts can be used from age 8 on and Driftcarts from 12 years old.
 They also have tandem carts and those to fit people with disabilities, so this is a sport the whole family can enjoy.

 How to get there: Head out to Bexley Reserve, opposite 499 Pages Road.

 Bexley Reserve, Pages Road entry opposite 499 Pages Road, Bexley, Christchurch 8061

 One of Our Favourite Christchurch Activities: A DIY Food Tour

 When you understand a culture’s food, you really start to understand the people.
 Christchurch is a real melting pot of cultures and this is reflected in the types of foods you’ll find on offer.

 If you’ve been indulging in some of Christchurch’s best outdoor activities, you certainly have earned some tasty treats!

-As a local to Christchurch, let me tell you about some of our favourite places to eat in the city.
+As a local to Christchurch, let me tell you about some of our favourite cafes and places to eat in the city.